shania1113/shania1113.github.io/README.md

 The model accuracy for this user is very high with a very small error.
 The results infer two reasons for a well-working model:
 1. this user gives reviews to only a certain type of games as shown in feature importance (we have a few features that are distinctly more important than others)
-2. this user almost only gives "not recommended" review to the games they play,
+2. this user almost only gives a "not recommended" review to the games they play.
+Therefore, even without the model, randomly guessing the user will give a "not recommended" to a new game will have a ~96% accuracy by pure possibilities.

+The accuracy of the model varies for different users due to the reasons specified above.
+For user ID = 11250992, the variety of games and recommendation rate are both higher than the example user and model accuracy drops to 0.62;
+For user ID = 574944, the variety of games and recommendation rate are even higher than above, and model accuracy drops to 0.54.

+It seems like the user ID is a unique identification value given for this dataset, as I tried finding my own Steam ID, but I didn't find a match.

 ## Discussion

 Due to the limitations of the model and the dataset, there are some drawbacks.